37th New York Infantry Regiment: The Peninsula campaign

+While at Williamsburg they received a complimentary mention from General Philip Kearny for gallantry in action.
+Several of the company-grade officers and staff NCOs were commended by both Berry and Hayman for their performance during this action.
+While Hooker's division was mauled, the 37th and Kearny's division as well as Hancock's brigade at the other end of the U.S. line, acquitted themselves well.
+During this battle, the 37th suffered 95 killed, wounded, or found to be missing.

+While McClellan reported this battle as a brilliant victory saved from defeat by his appearance on the field, it was actually a planned delaying action by Johnston who bought time for his retreating army to get back to the defenses at Richmond.
+McClellan, per usual, was inept when the enemy behaved differently from how he expected, and he downplayed the performance of his subordinates while puffing up his ineffective actions.
+Francis Palfrey, an oft-quoted officer in the 20th Massachusetts, concluded that the commanding general's late arrival at the battle marked a pattern of behavior, a reluctance to actually command in battle; he wrote, "Curiously enough, there was almost always something for McClellan to do more important than to fight his own battles."

-At the Battle of Fair Oaks and in the Seven Days' battles the regiment was closely engaged, after which it went into camp at Harrison's landing; moved from there to Alexandria; was present at the battles of Bull Run and Chantilly; reached Fal-mouth Dec.
-6, 1862; was active at Fredericksburg with a total loss of 35 members; and encamped near Falmouth during the rest of the winter.
+At the Battle of Fair Oaks and in the Seven Days' battles the regiment was closely engaged, after which it went into camp at Harrison's landing; moved from there to Alexandria; was present at the battles of Bull Run and Chantilly; reached Falmouth December 6, 1862; was active at Fredericksburg with a total loss of 35 members; and encamped near Falmouth during the rest of the winter.

+On December 24, 1862, the regiment received the veterans of the 101st N. Y.

+1863

-On Dec.
-24, 1862, the regiment received the veterans of the 101st N. Y. The heaviest loss was suffered in the Chancellorsville campaign in May, 1863, when 222 of the 37th were killed, wounded or missing.
+The heaviest loss was suffered in the Chancellorsville campaign in May, 1863, when 222 of the 37th were killed, wounded or missing.
 A report from Major William DeLacy recounted the actions of this encounter in detail.
 The regiment struck tents the morning of April 28 and marched about 6 miles toward the Rappahannock River where they encamped.
 They crossed the river on May 1 at about 11am.
 They defended a battery on the front and then to connect with the left of General Howard's command.
 A night attack was undertaken at around 11pm.
 DeLacey recounted how the regiment "Drove some troops from the rifle-pits on our right."
-On May 3 while the brigade was moving to the rear of the Union lines, a deadly attack on the front and left flank caused confusion and forced the regiment to fall back. ?The regiment was later reformed and fell back.
+On May 3 while the brigade was moving to the rear of the Union lines, a deadly attack on the front and left flank caused confusion and forced the regiment to fall back.
+The regiment was later reformed and fell back.

 The three years men were transferred to the 40th N. Y. on May 29, 1863.
-On June 22, 1863, the regiment was mustered out at New York City under the command of Col. S. B. Hayman.
+On June 22, 1863, the regiment was mustered out at New York City under the command of COL S. B. Hayman.

-Total strength and casualties

-During its service the regiment lost by death, killed in action, 3 officers, 52 enlisted men; of wounds received in action, 2 officers, 24 enlisted men; of disease and other causes, 1 officer, 57 enlisted men; total, 6 officers, 113 enlisted men; aggregate, 119; of whom 2 enlisted men died in the hands of the enemy.